Fan Fic: Anti-Cliché and Mary-Sue Elimination Society

 Aerith and Bob: Some agents are generically named: Tyler, Ben, Dave, etc. It gets a bit crazy when you put them next to people like Aster, Ossa, Chrys, Cristoph...

-A God Am I: Most of the Mary-Sues and Gary-Stus have fanatical belief in their own superiorty when compared to the rest of the Multiverse's residents.
+A God Am I: Most of the Mary Sues and Marty Stus have a fanatical belief in their own superiority when compared to the rest of the Multiverse's residents.
 Willowe, however, wants to take this a step further and make it fact.

 A.I.
 Is a Crapshoot: @, who is -error- -error- describe @ here - ' is very beautiful yes very beautiful indeed very perfect oh so perfect ha ha ha ♥.

 Arson, Murder, and Jaywalking: In the very first story, Sauron apparently said that Willowe could 'keep the bloody ring', as long as she stopped trying to make him change sides with 'kind, loving words, honesty, and beauty'.
 Also, that she should stop swishing her hair around so bloody much.